 Students in the journalism major will select their emphasis in news or public relations, but all students take our core courses to prepare them for the years ahead.

-Our journalism major prepares students for careers in news media, public relations or a related field.
-It provides students with an understanding of the rights and responsibilities of the mass media and helps students develop better critical thinking skills.
+Our program prepares students for careers in news, public relations, radio, video production, layout, design, media studies, media law, media entrepreneurship or a related field.
+It provides students with an understanding of the rights and responsibilities of the mass media and helps students develop critical thinking skills.
 We prepare students for graduate or law school.

-In our skills courses, students gain experience gathering, writing and producing the news.
-Freshmen majors get immediate hands-on training and can host on-air radio spots and deliver the news on the student radio station, KRFH.
-Students can also write for one of the campus newspapers, The Lumberjack or El Leñador or for the Osprey magazine.
-Our students intern at local television stations and media outlets.
+In our skills courses, students get hands-on experience, learning the profession while having fun.
+Freshmen majors get immediately involved with our student media and can host on-air radio shows, live music programming or deliver the news on the student radio station, KRFH.
+Students can write for one of the campus publications, The Lumberjack or El Leñador newspapers or the Osprey magazine.
+Our students intern at local television and radio stations, public relations firms and other media outlets.

-Students are required to complete 45 units in the journalism major.
+Students are required to complete 45 units in the journalism or public relations major.
 Several of our major courses also count toward general education requirements.